 Getting started.
 You can use a breast pump or hand expression, or have your baby nurse, to stimulate your nipples and begin the process.

 Use your preferred method of stimulation.
 Whether that’s nursing, pumping, or hand expression, make sure you’re doing it frequently to boost your supply.
 That means 8 – 12 times per day, for 20 – 30 minutes each session.

 Be patient!
 It may take a week of stimulation for every month that you did not breastfeed and/or pump before you see milk begin to re-produce at higher levels.

 - Medela Family: For expecting and breastfeeding families, this free app includes customized support based on your breastfeeding goals, as well as a feeding and pumping tracker, virtual milk storage, expertly curated content, and more!
-With free, personalized support and exclusive perks, Medela Family is designed to help moms through their pregnancy and breastfeeding journey.
+With free, personalized support and easy, direct connectivity to some Medela breast pumps, Medela Family is designed to help moms through their pregnancy and breastfeeding journey.

 - Breastfeeding University: Feeling educated and informed about breastfeeding plays an important role in duration.
 New and expectant families can access a collection of online courses and videos designed to help prepare for the experience of breastfeeding.
 Use promo code MCWA2CNS for complimentary access.

 - Interested in learning how to support fragile infants and NICU families?
 Visit March of Dimes or the Canada Premature Babies Foundation.